mei-friend/mei-friend.github.io/pages/cheatsheet.md

 ### Inserting elements

-<p>Key bindings insert elements above selected note by default and below when pressing the <span class="keyIcon">CTRL&nbsp;&#8963;</span> key additionally.
+<p>Key bindings insert elements without placement attribute by default.
+To insert or invert placement, use <span class="keyIcon">X</span>.
 The elements are inserted using @startid and @endid attributes.
 <!--To insert elements with @tstamp and @tstamp2 attributes,
 use the <span class="keyIcon">ALT &#8997;</span> key additionally.-->
 </p>